eagle840/katacoda-labs/jekyll/step1.md

 `<h1>{{ "Hello World!" | downcase }}</h1>`

 hint: ctrl-o to save and ctrl-x to exit when using nano

+the double curly brackets tell Jekyll to process the code inside them

 run `jekyll build`{{execute}}   again and check the _site/index.html,  and you'll see it's removed the front matter and processed Hello World to lower case.